MSc Architectural Design for the Conservation of Built Heritage currently working in an Architectural Conservation Office in Edinburgh

 After graduating I found a part time job in the North of Scotland within the hospitality sector.
 While at this job, I spent the first month finishing my portfolio and sending it to different firms of my interest all over UK.
 Meanwhile, I was in touch with the Glasgow Institute of Architects’ Conservation committee, whom I was helping with the publication of their 150-year book.
 I travelled to Glasgow to attend the 150-year dinner where the book was presented.

 Responses to my CV and Portfolio were generally very positive and encouraging, but no offers were coming up.
 After some time, quite randomly, a friend mentioned that a firm he knew was looking for an architect.
 At the time I didn’t know this company at all, but I thought I could as well give it a try.
 In the end, the interview went well, and a month after I started the new job.
-The funny outcome is that it involves not only design but also historical and listed buildings!

 What do you enjoy most about your current position?

 Contact with historic buildings!
 I had never specifically worked on the conservation of the existing environment, which is what I chose to specialise in, my passion.
 At this point I’m just starting, so I’m being trained in a bit of everything from surveying and recording, to designing and documenting.
 It’s really exciting.

 What aspect of studying in this Department would you like to promote to potential students?